ORI299/telegram-AStockBot/README.md

 ## get command
-### easy command to get the price,range,change and even more!
+### easy command to get the price, range, change, and even more!

 ```python